Key Takeaways

 Contractor liability insurance is the term most people use when they mean commercial general liability insurance for a construction business.

 It is not a separate product.
-GEICO explains that contractor liability insurance is a common name for general liability coverage, which typically covers third-party property damage, bodily injury, legal defense, and completed operations.
+Contractor liability insurance is a common name for general liability coverage, which typically covers third-party property damage, bodily injury, legal defense, and completed operations.

-Progressive describes contractors insurance as business insurance for the construction industry that helps protect contractors, subcontractors, and construction firms from job-related risks such as accidents, property damage, and legal claims.
+Contractors insurance is business insurance for the construction industry that helps protect contractors, subcontractors, and construction firms from job-related risks such as accidents, property damage, and legal claims.

 Who needs it: general contractors, subcontractors, remodelers, handymen, and specialty trades.
-The requirement usually comes from a contract, a licensing board, a landlord, a permit process, or a GC who will not let you on the job without a certificate.
+The requirement usually comes from a contract, a licensing board, a landlord, a permit process, or a general contractor who will not let you on the job without a certificate.

-The rest of this page explains what GL covers, what it leaves out, what contracts require on the certificate, and what changes the price.
+The rest of this page explains what General liability covers, what it leaves out, what contracts require on the certificate, and what changes the price.

-What contractor GL covers — and where it stops
+What contractor general liability covers — and where it stops

-During operations, GL can respond when you damage a customer's property or injure a third party on the job site.
+During operations, general liability can respond when you damage a customer's property or injure a third party on the job site.
 After the job, products-completed operations coverage can respond when finished work causes bodily injury or property damage later.

-The Hartford explains that products-completed operations coverage helps with liability claims for bodily injury or property damage arising from completed work.
-Their example: after a kitchen renovation, a client sues because a cabinet fell and damaged the wall.
+Products-completed operations coverage helps with liability claims for bodily injury or property damage arising from completed work.
+Example: after a kitchen renovation, a client sues because a cabinet fell and damaged the wall.

-The key distinction: GL may cover resulting damage to someone else's property caused by your work, but it will not pay to tear out and redo the faulty work itself.
+The key distinction: General liability may cover resulting damage to someone else's property caused by your work, but it will not pay to tear out and redo the faulty work itself.

 Employee injuries require workers compensation.
 Stolen or damaged tools require an inland marine policy.
 Design advice that causes financial loss may require professional liability.
 Pollution, lead, mold, and solvent releases often require a separate contractors pollution liability policy.